12 Types of Tile: All the Different Varieties to Choose From

 12 Types of Tile

 However, don’t let this overwhelm you—here’s a quick one-stop primer on the different types of tiles that you should know that’s sure to “floor” you.
+If you're pulling up old tile yourself, make sure to learn about the tile removal tools that can aid you so you aren't working harder than you need to.

 Ceramic tiles have become extremely popular for the delicate touch they add to the space as well as their versatility—they can complement almost any kind of interior decor.